chrootid/imunifyavx/README.md

 - CloudLinux 6.x / 7.x 64 bit

 # Requirements
-1. root
+1. root priviledge
 2. mailx
 3. imunifyav

 # Features
-1. Mailware scan report for server admin or hosting user
+1. Mailware scan report and notification for server admin or hosting user
 2. Provide action mode option for malware scan result
 - ls for suspicuous list
-- chmod 000 + ls change permission to 000 for every suspicious list
+- chmod 000 + ls change permission to 000 for suspicious list
-- Chmod + chattr + ls: change permission to 000 and lock it for every suspicious list.
+- Chmod + chattr + ls change permission to 000 and mute it for suspicious list.

 # Download
 ```